 I have found, as many before me, that with age comes added responsibility and a much larger to-do list.
 I’m arguably busier than I’ve ever been in my life with managing a marriage, a new baby, a company, and working on several other projects.
 Opportunity surrounds us, and I want to take it all in.
 I hope to learn, experience, and do as much as I can (or even can’t sometimes) throughout my life.
 I thoroughly enjoy meeting new people, learning new things, and finding other ways of applying the little that I know.

 Regardless if you’re busy or not, don’t let it be a justification or something you proclaim to those you come in contact with.
-If you’re too busy, delegate and be as honest as you can with your time and the engagements you’re involved in.
+If you’re too busy, say “no” more often, even to exciting opportunities.
+Delegate and be as honest as you can with your time and the engagements you’re involved in.
 Rarely, if ever, does being busy have to do with time, rather, it has everything to do with priorities.
 Make sure people are your number one priority.

 Originally published Feb 14, 2006